SparkPost/support-docs/articles/user-guide/amp-for-email.md

 We recommend you structure your MIME part with plain text first, x-amp-html second, and then html last.
 The reason being, some email clients will only render the last MIME part, so we recommend placing the `text/x-amp-html` MIME part before the `text/html` MIME part.
 Also, the email client strips out the `text/x-amp-html` part of the MIME tree when a user replies to or forwards an AMP email message.
 This is why it is important that an email provide alternative content in the HTML part.

-Important things to note:
-* The `text/x-amp-html part` must be nested under a multipart/alternative node, it will not be recognized by the email client otherwise.
-* Some email clients will only render the last MIME part, so we recommend placing the `text/x-amp-html` MIME part before the `text/html` MIME part.

 ### Replies and Forwarding
 To start, the email client strips out the `text/x-amp-html` part of the MIME tree when a user replies to or forwards an AMP email message.
 This is why it is important that an email provide alternative content in the HTML part.

 ### Document Dimensions
-Optimal width: 800px or less (any wider and content may be unexpectedly truncated on some clients).
+Width: 800px or less (any wider and content may be unexpectedly truncated on some clients)
-Height: variable, the client allows the user to scroll through the content.
+Height: variable, the client allows the user to scroll through the content

-## Where to Next
+## Where to Next & Help

-## How to Get Help
+### Content Validation
+A web-based validator is available [here](https://validator.ampproject.org/).
+Simply paste in the AMP HTML to ensure the document meets all the AMPHTML Email restrictions.
+This tool shows you the validation errors directly inline.

+### SparkPost API Documentation
+To learn more about how to send AMPHTML, refer to the [SparkPost API Documentation](https://developers.sparkpost.com/api/).
+Learn more about AMP-specific engagement tracking (clicks and opens) [here](https://developers.sparkpost.com/api/events/).